Nstamour-art/XogotDocs/Documentation.docc/Manual/export/one-click_deploy.md

 - Make sure the device is on the same local network and a correct network interface is selected in the editor settings (see `Network ⇾ Debug ⇾ Remote Host`).
 By default, the editor is listening for `localhost` connections only.

-- Install and start simulator from the Xcode.

 - Enable `SSH Remote Deploy` and configure connection settings in the project export setting.